dxdoan/SmvTraining/README.md

 By forking this project and commiting changes to user project, we can help with individual questions on training progress.

+This is my own first change to this project.

 # Training Tasks
 1. Learn basic Git/Github operations
   * Create a github account.